Rares-Andrei/CorticalSpikingNet/README.md

 # CorticalSpikingNet
 Implementation of a cell-type specific laminar cortical column spiking network model, as presented in [Giulia Moreni, **Rares A. Dorcioman**, et al. (2025).
-Cell-type-specific firing patterns in a V1 cortical column model depend on feedforward and feedback-driven states. *PLos Computational Biology*](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012036).<br>
+Cell-type-specific firing patterns in a V1 cortical column model depend on feedforward and feedback-driven states. *PLOS Computational Biology*](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1012036).<br>

 This repository contains an independent implementation of the model described above, intended to simplify simulation, analysis, and extension.
 The maintainer of this repository is a co-author of the referenced publication.
 This is not the official code release associated with the study.